 We also share a commitment to high standards in our work, which is why we are both members of ISEAL, the global association for social and environmental standards that works with companies, non-profit organizations, and governments to support the use of voluntary standards.
 Both the Rainforest Alliance and Fairtrade are also founding members of the Global Living Wage Coalition and the Living Income Community of Practice.

 Both Rainforest Alliance and Fairtrade certification programs include requirements on the three pillars of sustainability–social, environmental, and economic.
-However, each has a different emphasis.
-Fairtrade focuses on the economic side.
-Their program is designed to tackle poverty and help producers in the world’s poorest countries, giving them a guaranteed price for their products.
+However, each has a different approach to implementation.

-The Rainforest Alliance addresses social, economic, and environmental improvement as inseparable elements of the broader goal of sustainability.
+The Rainforest Alliance’s mission is to create a more sustainable world by using social and market forces to protect nature and improve the lives of farmers and forest communities.
+We address social, economic, and environmental improvement as inseparable elements of the broader goal of sustainability.
 Following the 2018 merger between the Rainforest Alliance and UTZ, we have worked for more than a year to build on the strengths of the Rainforest Alliance and UTZ certification programs to create our new 2020 Certification Program, which takes effect July 2021.
 Our new standard includes “critical criteria” in all three areas—requirements that farms and supply chain actors must meet in order to earn and maintain certification—and takes an ambitious new approach to how we measure continuous improvement.

 Different approaches to improving incomes for farmers

 Improving farmer livelihoods is an important goal for the Rainforest Alliance, just as it is for many other organizations that have certification programs.
 Our approach is holistic and focuses on helping farmers grow their businesses and become more profitable and resilient through training in farm management, financial literacy, and market access.
 We are also promoting a shared responsibility approach that encourages companies to do their part as well.